h-a-n-n-e-s/vzense-rust/README.md

 ## OS support

-Currently only Linux is supported (got no Windows machine to test; for MacOS, Vzense unfortunately does not provide drivers).
-The library is based on the [Vzense SDK Linux](https://github.com/Vzense/Vzense_SDK_Linux) repository and was tested on Debian 12.7, but should also work on other distros based on it, like Ubuntu.
-Support for other distros (e.g., Arch) is possible using the respective headers and libraries from the repository and rebuilding the bindings (support can be added upon request).
+Currently only Linux is supported (for MacOS, Vzense unfortunately does not provide drivers).
+The library is based on the [Scepter SDK](https://github.com/ScepterSW/ScepterSDK) and [Vzense SDK](https://github.com/Vzense/Vzense_SDK_Linux) repositories and was tested on Debian 12.8, but should also work on other distros based on it, like Ubuntu.
+Support for other platforms (e.g., AArch64) is possible using the respective headers and libraries from the repositories and rebuilding the bindings (support can be added upon request).

 ## Camera support

+The `scepter` module supports [NYX650/660](https://industry.goermicro.com/product/nyx-series), DS86/87, DS77C, and DS77 cameras.
+(Only NYX650 has been tested so far.)

-Currently only the Vzense DCAM560 is supported (the only one that could be tested), but other models like DCAM305, DCAM550, and DCAM710 can be added upon request.
+The `dcam560` module is specifically for the Vzense DCAM560 camera but other models like DCAM305, DCAM550, and DCAM710 can be added upon request.
+(Only DCAM560 has been tested so far.)

 ## Example and Usage

+The `scepter` module is used by default.
+To use the `dcam560` module, set `default = ["dcam560"]` under `[features]` in Cargo.toml.

 The [basic](examples/basic.rs) example covers all the functionality provided by the library and can be run with `cargo run --example basic`.
 To stream with maximum frame rate add `--release`.

-The [`show-image`](https://docs.rs/show-image/latest/show_image) crate is necessary to display the data.
+The [`show-image`](https://docs.rs/show-image/latest/show_image) crate is useds to display the data.

 If an executable is used on a machine it was not built on, make sure it can find the shared libraries in `vzense-lib/`.

-## Contributing

-Any suggestions to improve this library are welcome.
-There are certainly many features that should be added if time permits.
+**Note**: There is an issue that data for the "color mapped to depth frame" is not available for the NYX650 camera if running with `--release`.
+Please see [here](https://users.rust-lang.org/t/raw-pointer-contains-no-data-when-running-in-release/122814/16) for details.

 ## License

-This project is licensed under the terms of the [MIT license](LICENSE.txt).
+This project is licensed under the terms of the [MIT and BSD-3-Clause License](LICENSE.txt).